 To limit strain on memory and usability, only seventy new emojis are added annually.
 After going through the approval process — which can take up to two years — an approved emoji will finally be released.

 Each major vendor (like Apple and Google) will create their own version of the proposed artwork to fit their distinctive house style.
 They may even choose to cloak the original meaning to fit their community standards — like when Apple, Google, and Facebook replaced the emoji depicting a realistic handgun with a playful, lime-green squirt gun.

-Should you proposal a weed emoji yourself?
+Should you propose a weed emoji?

-Still, nothing's stopping you from submitting your proposal for a weed emojis; in fact, six different requests have already been declined, many after the UTC's Emoji Subcommittee decided that a cannabis leaf was already representable by existing emoji.
+Still, nothing's stopping you from submitting your proposal for a weed emoji; in fact, six different requests have already been declined, many after the UTC's Emoji Subcommittee decided that a cannabis leaf was already representable by existing emoji.
 They're not the only ones wondering whether we really need a weed emoji all that badly.

 “Do we need a literal penis emoji to understand why an eggplant is referential?” asks Carly Fisher, an award-winning journalist and author whose work covers the cultural intersection of food, travel, and cannabis.
 “To me, part of the fun with emoji is interpretation, like hieroglyphics.”